One month, you’re fully booked. Next, your phone barely rings.

 Not sure what to write on your flyers?
 This form of electrical contractor advertising is great for promoting seasonal services, emergency repairs, or limited-time offers.

-14. Grow Referrals Through Local Networking
+13. Grow Referrals Through Local Networking

-You should know that referral leads convert about 30% higher than other lead sources.
+People trust people they know.
 This makes them some of the most valuable jobs you can get.

 You could also sponsor a youth sports team or a booth at a farmers’ market.
 Be sure to offer simple referral incentives like, “Refer a friend and get $50 off your next service.”